Using the Device Manager Page

 • Device-Class/Device Sub-Class.
 The manufacturer (device class) and type of device (sub-class).
 The Device-Class/Sub-Class is automatically assigned during discovery, at the same time as the as Category.

 • DID.
 Device ID.
-This is a unique number automatically assigned to the device by SL1.
+This is a unique number automatically assigned to the device by Skylar One.

 • Organization.
 The Organization to which the device is assigned.